fwt-team/VMF-HMM/README.md

-# Code for the VMF-HMM
+# Code for the 'Sequentially spherical data modeling with hidden Markov models and its application to fMRI data analysis'
 ---

 ### File
 datas  # container of data
-results # container figure of syn dataset and experimental results
+results # experimental results
-config # the hyper parameters of dataset
+config # the hyper parameters of experiments
 model # model code
 utils # some util function
 train # training code